bclover/real-world-functional-programming-book/gitbook/part6/result.md

 # Result

 A `Result` is a data type for modeling errors.
-Unlike `try`/`catch` and `throw`, it can give you more control on progating those errors in a pure way.
+Unlike `try`/`catch` and `throw`, it can give you more control on propagating those errors in a pure way.
 When in doubt, if it's async and it can fail, use `Promise`.
 If it's sync and it can fail, use `Result`.

+// [jwarden 3.10.2019] TODO: break down this massive code example and provide an easier one at first.

 ```javascript
 const Result = require('folktale/result')